redhead/diploma-thesis/Event Sourcing.md

 	}

-If we create an instance of that class, the data contained in the object describe the particular event in the time - a product X of count Y was added to cart Z.
+If we create an instance of that class, the data contained in the object describe the particular event in that time - a product X of count Y was added to cart Z.

-Event names should reflect their intents from the business point of view.
-The `AddressCorrected` and `CustomerMoved` events reflect different business values in the domain, even though they probably may result in the same data change (updating the address).
+Event names should reflect their intents from a business point of view.
+The `AddressCorrected` and `CustomerMoved` events reflect different business values in the domain, even though they probably would result in the same data change (updating the address).

 The event in the example is named after the intent it represents as a verb in the past tense.
 This is important as the domain event symbolizes something that has happened in the past, a historic event that marks a state transition in the application.
 So, all events should follow this simple convention and be named as verbs in the past tense.

 Another essential thing is that objects of this class are immutable as designed by the final fields and getter methods only.
-This is because the event has already happened and we can never change it in the very same way we can't change our past in the real world.
+This is because the event has already happened and we can never change it, in the very same way we can't change our past in the real world.

 ### Event log

-How events get generated will be described in section about CQRS design pattern.
-For now, let's take a closer look at storing the events first.
-As already mentioned, the events are saved to a persistent storage in a representation called the event log, a list of events in the same order they have actually happened in the system.
+How events get generated will be described in the section about the CQRS design pattern.
+First, let's take a closer look at storing the events.
+As already mentioned, the events are saved to permanent storage in a representation called the event log, a list of events in the same order they have actually occurred in the system.
 Not only that, the event log is append-only, which means new events can only be added to the end of the log.
-This together with immutability of events means that already persisted list of events must never be changed or altered - no event inserting, editing, or deleting.
+This rule, together with the immutability of events, means that the already persisted list of events can never be changed or altered - no event inserting, editing, or deleting.
 The past cannot be changed.

 The storage mechanism is not very important and it can differ in implementation.
 It is up to your use cases to choose the best strategy for persisting events.
-The storage can be an in-memory list (best suited for testing), a file system, a relational database, or a storage specifically designed to persist a lot of messages in very big numbers with great performance.
+The storage can be an in-memory list (best suited for testing), a file system, a relational database, or storage specifically designed to persist a lot of messages in large quantities with great performance.

 The event log is then used to recreate the current state of the application (or its parts).
-How exactly will be described in detail in section about CQRS.
+The exact way that this is carried out will be described in detail in the section about CQRS.

 ### Summary

-As you can see, Event Sourcing isn´t complicated idea at all.
+As you can see, Event Sourcing isn´t a complicated idea at all.
 The premise is that we don't primarily save the current data of application state, but we instead save all the events that represent the state changes in the system in a persistent log.
 We then use this log as the single source of truth to determine the actual state of the application.

-The concept however doesn't naturally say anything about how to get the state or how can we see current data of an application.
-This is a job for another design pattern called CQRS described in the next section.
+The concept, however, doesn't inherently say anything about how to get the state or how to see current data of an application.
+This is a job for the design pattern called CQRS, described in the next section.